xueyouchao/xueyouchao.github.io-hexo/source/_posts/Build-Chromium-Embeded-Framework-in-Manjaro-Linux.md

 Another popular solution came out for a few years is CEF(chromium embeded framework).
 I have seen many html5 UI style desktop applicaiton which uses this framework such as [HEX](https://github.com/netease-youdao/hex).

 ## Building CEF on ArchLinux
 Since my purpose is to integrate CEF into my application, I choose to use the CEF binaries directly.
+Make sure to download the latest binaries from [here](http://opensource.spotify.com/cefbuilds/index.html).
+(I used cef_binary_3.2924.1575.g97389a9, an early version will give you a annoying run time error about libgcrypt11.so not found.)

 The building steps are cleared in the CMakelists.txt.
 On linux, you can choose ninja or Gnu Make to build the examples.

 * Make sure to install CMake 2.8.12.1 or newer version; install ninja build tools.